Running a restaurant isn’t cheap – operating costs add up fast.

 But Caroline is not alone.
 According to a recent study by BDO, the average labor cost percentage across all types of restaurants has risen to 31.6%.

 Additionally, restaurants must also contend with a shrinking pool of potential workers.
 With the jobless rate in the U.S. less than 4%, it’s becoming harder and more expensive for restaurants to find, train, and retain talent.
-In fact, the State of Restaurants Report found that seven in 10 restaurants struggle with filling roles in the labor shortage.
+In fact, our 2025 State of Restaurants Report reports that operators spend $3,560 on average to train a new employee.

 With labor accounting for such a significant portion of a restaurant’s operating costs, these challenges mean that many restaurants are looking for creative ways to reduce their labor costs.